JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 However, looking at further LOD levels, Bevy 0.14 performs very badly, going down to an abysmal 20% fill rate at the lowest.
 Bevy 0.15 is a lot better, with the worst fill rate being 76%, and the variance being a lot lower.
 It's still not perfect - a lot of the time we still have to deal with stuck triangles that never get simplified when processing complex meshes - but it's good progress!

 Memory and disk size are also much lower in Bevy 0.15 than Bevy 0.14, although a lot of this (but not all) comes down to the ~half as many overall meshlets in the DAG, meaning that there's less data to store in the first place.
-Still, adding up the vertex info for Bevy 0.14 (vertex data + vertex IDs = `7.16 mb`) and for Bevy 0.15 (vertex positions + normals + UVs = `2.956 mb`) shows a clear reduction in memory usage for the same amount of triangles in the original mesh.
+Still, adding up the vertex info for Bevy 0.14 (vertex data + vertex IDs = `7.16 MB`) and for Bevy 0.15 (vertex positions + normals + UVs = `2.956 MB`) shows a clear reduction in memory usage for the same amount of triangles in the original mesh.

 ### Discussion - Performance